bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 ## Data refresh/update processes

-The data in the database is updated every day through scrapers that are orchestrated using Apache's Airflow.
+The data in the database is updated every day through scrapers that are orchestrated using Apache Airflow.
 These scrapers are located in the `airflow/etl_pipelines/` directory.

 In addition to the daily scrapers, there are quarterly scrapers that ensure that all data available for their respective network are in the database.
 The networks that have quarterly scrapers are:
 - Environment and Climate Change Canada (Hydat)